dvmarinoff/Flux/README.md

 The current development setup is using Suunto movestick mini, Garmin Fenix 5 watch broadcasting heart rate, Tacx Heart Rate monitor, and Tacx Flux S trainer.

+NOTE: ANT+ code as at the beta-archive branch.
+It's currently being re-written.

 ## The Demo
 You can check a pre-release demo of the web version at [Demo](https://dvmarinoff.github.io/Flux/)